 Most Common Adverse Reactions

-In placebo-controlled clinical trials, the most common adverse reactions (≥ 5%) associated with the use of Modafinil tablets more frequently than placebo-treated patients were headache, nausea, nervousness, rhinitis, diarrhea, back pain, anxiety, insomnia, dizziness, and dyspepsia.
+In placebo-controlled clinical trials, the most common adverse reactions (≥ 5%) associated with the use of Modafinil more frequently than placebo-treated patients were headache, nausea, nervousness, rhinitis, diarrhea, back pain, anxiety, insomnia, dizziness, and dyspepsia.
 The adverse reaction profile was similar across these studies.

 (n = 934)

 (n = 567)